Home Guard (United Kingdom)

-The Home Guard were to try to slow down the advance of the enemy even by a few hours to give the regular troops time to regroup.
-They were also to defend key communication points and factories in rear areas against possible capture by paratroops or fifth columnists.
-A key purpose was to maintain control of the civilian population in the event of an invasion, to forestall panic and to prevent communication routes from being blocked by refugees to free the regular forces to fight the Germans.
-The Home Guard continued to man roadblocks and guard the coastal areas of the United Kingdom and other important places such as airfields, factories and explosives stores until late 1944, when they were stood down.
-They were finally disbanded on 31 December 1945, eight months after Germany's surrender.
+The Home Guard were initially ordered to observe, and report back to General Headquarters Home Forces, any airborne or seaborne invading forces in their local area; an order extended subsequently to harassing and obstructing the advance of the enemy even by a few hours to give the regular troops time to regroup.
+They were also tasked with guarding and defending key transport intersections and factories in rear areas against possible capture by paratroops or fifth columnists.
+An additional prime purpose was to maintain control of the civilian population in the event of an invasion, to forestall panic and to prevent communication routes from being blocked by refugees; so as to free the regular forces to fight the Germans.
+During the German bombing campaign of 'The Blitz' they were given the duty of seeking out and guarding unexploded bombs, in the course of which over 1,000 were killed.
+From 1942, the Home Guard manned coastal artillery and anti-aircraft gun and rocket batteries, releasing regular soldiers for the invasion of Europe.
+The Home Guard continued to man observation points and roadblocks, and to guard coastal areas of the United Kingdom and other strategically important sites such as airfields, factories and explosives stores, until late 1944, when they were stood down.
+They were formally disbanded on 31 December 1945, eight months after Germany's surrender.

-Men aged 17 to 65 years could join, although the upper age limit was not strictly enforced.
-Service was unpaid but gave a chance for older or inexperienced soldiers to support the war effort.
+Men aged 17 to 65 years could join, although the age limits were not strictly enforced.
+One platoon had a fourteen year old and three men in their eighties enrolled in it.
+Service was unpaid (although out-of-pocket expenses could be claimed) but gave a chance for older or inexperienced soldiers to support the war effort.